From semi-total to equitable total colorings: Abstract

 \section{Abstract}

 Independently posed by Behzad and Vizing, the Total Coloring Conjecture asserts that the total chromatic number of a simple connected graph $G$ is either $\Delta(G)+1$ or $\Delta(G)+2$, where $\Delta(G)$ is the largest degree of any vertex of $G$.
 To decide whether a cubic graph $G$ has total chromatic number $\Delta(G)+1$, even for bipartite cubic graphs, is NP-hard.
-The resulting problems and research persist even for total colorings that are equitable, namely with the cardinalities of the color classes differing at most by 1.
-Williams and Holroyd gave a new condition to solve total coloring problems via the introduction of semi-total colorings.
+The resulting problems persist even for equitable total colorings.
+Williams and Holroyd gave a condition to solve total coloring problems via the introduction of semi-total colorings.
 We focus on how to obtain equitable total colorings of symmetric cubic graphs and cage graphs by means of a variation of Kempe'a 1879 graph-coloring algorithm.
 Such variation takes semi-total colorings to equitable ones.